 It can be very frustrating and embarrassing for colour blind people to have to always seek help from stewards or other people to find their way.
 More importantly, in emergency situations, if a colour blind person is unable to understand a colour-coded map easily, it could have serious repercussions.
 It’s therefore essential that clubs, associations and federations educate external authorities and third-party stakeholders about the potential dangers.
 Getting them on board is key to making stadia events safe for people with CVD.

 Sports grounds and stadia provide a lot of practical internal wayfinding information that we take for granted, such as stadium plans, seating plans, car-parking information, where to find toilets and bars.
-The information is presented in a variety of ways – signs on walls, hanging banners, circulation routes, plus details printed on tickets and in match day programmes.
+Information can be presented in a variety of ways – signs on walls, hanging banners, circulation routes, totem signs plus details printed on tickets and in match day programmes.

 Again, colour often plays a key role – either to differentiate information (seat plans) or to make a sign stand out (a fire exit sign).
 To be sure that colour-coded information is accessible also to colour blind people, it should also have a secondary form of labelling that does not rely on colours.

 Similarly, check that any signage, especially any emergency signs, does not rely on colours that are difficult for colour blind people to see.
 For example, a green fire exit sign doesn’t stand out against a grey concrete wall for someone with CVD.
 However, the same sign, mounted onto a bright yellow background, will stand out for colour blind people equally as well as for those with normal vision.

 At Tottenham Hotspur FC, the team responsible for the redevelopment of the club’s White Hart Lane stadium has been working closely with Colour Blind Awareness to ensure their new facilities will be fully colour blind friendly as part of their stated ambition to make their new stadium the most accessible in the world.